eleventhirty/oblique-strategies/oblique-strategies.md

 You can only make one dot at a time

-You don’t have to be ashamed of using your own ideas,
+You don’t have to be ashamed of using your own ideas